United States : Safety by City

 Amid high drug-related crime, vandalism, and other crimes are also rising.

-According to the annual crime data, the crime rate in Lakeland, FL is 29% higher than the average of the whole of the state of Florida, and when compared with the national average, is 34% higher than.
+According to the annual crime data, the crime rate in Lakeland, FL is 29% higher than the average of the whole of the state of Florida, and when compared with the national average in the United States, it’s 34% higher.

 In this regard, visitors to this city need to be extremely careful.